trawick/edurepo/STATUS.md

 9. objective display needs link to browsing of class
 10. MyEdjectives shows objectives in order by date
 11. objective display shows each type of material in its own box
-12. MyEdjectives shows each objective in its own box
 13. MyEdjectives lets range of dates be selected; by default, range is previous school day + this school day + next school day
 14. refresh on flashcard screen should take you to somewhere meaningful